budhwarstuti/Big_Data_AWS/README.md

 ## **Summary**
 From the above figures, we can see that there is not much difference in the results for vine and non vine reviews.
-For the additional analysis, I found that even the percentage of helpful_votes/total_votes thats is more than 50% is quite similar in both vine and no-vine reviews which again indicates no sign of bias.
+Althought the total number of reviews are very different for vine reviews (136) and non-vine reviews (18019) , the percent of 5-stat reviews is pretty similar at 54.41% and 47.07% respectively.
 There doesn't seem to be any bias for vine reviews.
 For the additonal analysis, even when we compare the percentage of helpful_votes/total_votes that are greater than 50%, the values are pretty close for both vine and non-vine reviews indicating no sign of bias for vine reviews.